telatin/blini/publication/paper/paper2.md

 This work introduces a new technique for nucleotide sequence search and dereplication.
-The algorithm incorporates insights from several developments in the field, specifically around the use of k-mers for sequence search and ANI approximation, combined with a minimalist implementation, resulting in a scalable and easy to use utility.
+The algorithm incorporates insights from several developments in the field, specifically around the use of k-mers for sequence search and average nucleotide identity (ANI) approximation, combined with a minimalist implementation, resulting in a scalable and easy to use utility.

-The performance benchmarks shown here demonstrate a 1700x speedup for search and a 15x speedup for clustering in comparison to existing implementations, as well as a reduced memory footprint, while search and clustering accuracy was maintained.
+The performance benchmarks shown here demonstrate a 300x speedup for search and a 4x speedup for clustering in comparison to existing implementations, as well as a reduced memory footprint, while search and clustering accuracy was maintained.

 One drawback is that Blini does not perform alignment, and instead uses an approximation for ANI.
-This can be observed in Figure 3a, where clustering accuracy decreased as the *scale* parameter increased beyond the recommended value for that dataset (see below).
+This can be observed in Figure 3a-b, where clustering accuracy decreased as the *scale* parameter increased beyond the recommended value for that dataset (see below).
 This approach trades some accuracy for scalability.

-The *scale* parameter controls the ratio of k-mers used in the procedure, and can be tweaked.
+The *scale* parameter controls the ratio of k-mers used in the procedure, and it can be tweaked.
 While higher scale values reduce CPU and RAM consumption, they also affect the minimal length of sequences the algorithm would be effective for.
 Blini is designed to work on sequences ~20 times longer than the selected *scale* value.
-For the default value of 200,
+For the default scale of 100,
-sequences shorter than 4000 are likely to be accidentally missed.
+sequences shorter than 2000 are likely to be falsely missed.
-This can be seen in Figure 3a, where a decrease in clustering accuracy was observed for scale >50 with fragments of size 1000.
+This can be seen in Figure 3a-b, where a decrease in clustering accuracy was observed for scale >50 with fragments of size 1000.
 While the scale can be tweaked, this tool might not be suitable for short reads.

-In summary, this is a new tool for search and dereplication of large-scale sequence collections.
+In summary, this is a new algorithm for search and dereplication of large-scale sequence collections.
 It is meant to run locally on resource-limited systems while maintaining performance and accuracy.